 The peacock feathered, coke-snorting, effeminate Englishmen of the past are often remembered because of their rank in society, their money, who they knew and hung out with, but especially because of their impact on pop culture or hipster society at the time.
 Some of them are still downright copied by today's generation of artists because, all things being cyclical, its time may have come again in one form or another.

 Marc Bolan, born Mark Feld, grew up in the East End of London.
 His brother says Marc was actually very quiet, introverted, but also popular.
 His father was a truck driver, his mother worked at a fruit stall in a Soho street market, where Marc would often help while his older brother was, well, his older brother.
 Marc was well known by all the vendors and shop owners.
-He eventually built the courage and neighborhood familiarity to safely venture around the area, meet new people, quickly learn the rules of the streets, and establish his early street cred.
+He eventually built the courage and neighborhood familiarity to safely venture around the area, meet new people, and quickly learn the rules of the streets.

 He also hung out at bars and the stage door of a nearby theater, coming into contact with anybody and everybody, just to get noticed and make connections.
 He claims to have carried Cliff Richard's guitar to a waiting car after a show.
 That was considered a big deal at the time, if you believed him.
 Marc became an intuitive hustler, always pitching himself to the music business and media people who would go for drinks just around the corner from his mom's stall.
 He told anybody who would listen, that one day he would be 'bigger than Elvis'.
 They would laugh, brush him off, and politely tell him to come back when he was old enough to buy a drink.
 Little did they know who they were talking to.